Articles in this section

 What is open interest?

-If an equity option is in the money, you can calculate the number of underlying shares that will be exercised or assigned by multiplying the open interest on the expiry date by the contract size.
+For equity options that expire in-the-money, the total number of underlying shares subject to exercise or assignment can be determined by multiplying the open interest on the expiry date by the contract size.

-The ASX releases new figures for open interest at the end of each trading day.
+Updated open interest figures are published by the ASX at the end of each trading day.

 Was this article helpful?